Police: Man ambushed police; stood over body, kept shooting

 It noted that both shootings used the same type of gun and quoted Kato’s girlfriend as telling police in 2017 that he would “Gavin Long” police if she filed a report about him.

-Gavin Eugene Long was a member of a black anti-government movement who shot six police officers in 2016, killing three and wounding the others.
+Gavin Eugene Long was a member of a black anti-government movement who shot six police officers in 2016 in Baton Rouge, killing three and wounding the others.
 He was arrested after an hourslong standoff in which shots were exchanged with a SWAT team.
+That ambush occurred two days after a white officer shot and killed a black man in Louisiana’s capital.

 Kato did not have any known links to such groups, McKneely said.